n3rdopolis/rebeccablackos/README.txt

             vttydisable:                This option turns off the minimal display server used for logging into TTYs, and falls back to legacy gettys

-       This option is handled early in initramfs: simplekms.forceload:        This forces the simplekmsdriver to be loaded, even if there is an existing /dev/dri/card0 device.
+       This option is handled early in initramfs: simpledrm.forceload:        This forces the simpledrm driver to be loaded, even if there is an existing /dev/dri/card0 device.
                                         This option is only applicable for hardware with multiple video cards, where the primary video card does not have support by a Linux modesetting driver, and generic modesetting support is needed. the driver gtes loaded if there are no supported video cards by default, but a secondary one will,